-New Chair and Vice-Chair of the Internal Resource Committee (IRC) follows the Chair and Vice Chair of CSO and COM;
+The new Chair and Vice-Chair of the Internal Resource Committee (IRC) to follow the Chair and Vice Chair of CSO and COM;

 Retain Indonesia as Chair of FRWG and Malaysia as the Vice-Chair.

 Accept the 2019 Roadmap and Budget for the Financial Resources Working Group and the Internal Resource Committee.